Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Build A: The Dawn Has Arrived

-This build focuses on keeping your flare burning as long as possible so you don’t have to constantly worry about tossing out another one.
-If you’re more interested in lighting up areas more often, then swap to the higher ammo modifications.
+This build focuses on keeping your flare burning for as long as possible, so you don’t have to constantly worry about tossing out another one.
+If you’re more interested in lighting up different areas more frequently, then swap to the higher ammo modifications.

 - [2] Thicker Core